Nathan: Sept 16 - 19.

 2016: This lecture is too long as written, even assuming all the "previously" bits are up before the starting bell rings.
 In one lecture, I skipped page 6 and in the other the "Case 2" of non-simple curves the proof of Green's Theorem.
 Certainly the latter should be skipped, but even then page 6 will be rushed.
 2018: In both sections, I skipped the non-simple curves case of Green's theorem and still could only do the bit of page 6 where I derived the formula for the normal from the one for the velocity vector.

 2016: This lecture was an OK length given that I condensed the bit on page 3 labeled "Consider skipping" and didn't do most of page 6.
 Overall, I feel like the basic structure of the lecture is fine, but some of the details could be explained better.
 Possibly one should use more the language of derivatives as opposed to that of linear approximation.
 2018: Revised page 3 to use the language of transformations.
 In both sections, got to the separator on page 5, but nothing about how this is equivalent to Green's Theorem.
+2019: Got through page 5 both times, including the part past the seperator, though I had only 5 minutes to sketch that.

 Draft of part 1 of final, covering roughly midterms 1 and 2 due.
 (Mostly Nathan and Iftikhar)